 Cyprus offers an attractive and transparent tax regime, fully compliant with EU, OECD and international laws and regulations.
 Its main features are:

-As a member of the European Union since 2004 and the European Monetary Union since 2008, Cyprus is committed quality, efficiency and transparency in transactions.
+• One of the lowest corporate income tax rates in the EU at 12.5%As a member of the European Union since 2004 and the European Monetary Union since 2008, Cyprus is committed quality, efficiency and transparency in transactions.

 Its EU membership ensures safety and stability for investors, also offering them market access to more than 500 million EU citizens.